Subscribe now! It looks like this is your first time visiting jeffmilner.com. If you like what you see, click here to subscribe! Add to Google

 Even if I am a bit of an introvert - I try to fight it.
 (Not very well considering it’s Friday night and I’m not at “Ice” or “The Corn Maze” - two places I was invited to go tonight.)

-One Response to “Caring for Your Introvert”
+One reply on “Caring for Your Introvert”

 I also am an introvert.
 But I don’t think being an introvert means that a person thinks only of himself.
 That’s baloney.
 I think introverts are way more apt to be polite in a conversation and listen to the other talkers.
 This is a draw-back when talking to an extrovert because to them this means they’re smarter than you and should do all the talking.
 This is what is so tiring about them.